 h) The outgoing CYMC, in partnership with the Office of the Bishop’s Director for Youth and Young Adult Ministry, identifies who could fulfill the role next in the conference and provides necessary overview and training.

 S8.12.02.
 Either the bishop or the dean of a conference shall visit each congregation of this synod at least once every two years.

+†S8.13.
+The synodical bishop may appoint an attorney, admitted to the bar within the territory of the synod or the state where the synod is located, to be Synod Attorney.
+The appointment must be approved by the Synod Council and reported to the Synod Assembly and to the ELCA secretary.
+The appointment continues until resignation or until a successor is appointed.
+The Synod Attorney provides legal advice and counsel to the synodical officers and the Synod Council.
+The Synod Attorney is expected to be familiar with the governing documents and policies of the synod and, as necessary, to attend meetings of the Synod Council.
+The Synod Attorney serves without salary but may be retained and compensated for specific legal services requested by the synod.

 S8.14.
 The bishop may have such assistants as this synod shall from time to time authorize.